fixie-ai/ai-benchmarks/README.md

 This repo contains a handful of utilities for benchmarking the response latency of popular AI services, including:

 Large Language Models (LLMs):

 - OpenAI GPT-3.5, GPT-4 (from OpenAI or Azure OpenAI service)
 - Anthropic Claude 3, Claude 2, Claude Instant
 - Google Gemini Pro and PaLM 2 Bison
-- Llama2 7B/70B from several different providers, including
+- Llama2 and 3 from several different providers, including
+  - Anyscale
   - Azure
   - Cloudflare
   - Groq